artberri/web/sidr/index.md

       <div class="option">
         <p><strong>body</strong> (String) Default: 'body' <small>[ Version 1.1.0 an above ]</small></p>
-        <p>For doing the page movement the 'body' element is animated by default, you can select another element to animate with this option.</p>
+        <p>For displacing the page the 'body' element is animated by default, you can select another element to animate with this option.</p>
       </div>

       <div class="option">